 The SOS Project Booster proposals should:

-- be innovative, bold, and risky, exploring new avenues
+- Be innovative, bold, and risky, exploring new avenues

-- work across at least two disciplines/fields (natural sciences, humanities, social sciences, arts, etc.)
+- Work across at least two disciplines/fields (natural sciences, humanities, social sciences, arts, etc.)

-- be linked to one or more of the overarching topics of SOS (WP1-6)
+- Be linked to one or more of the overarching topics of SOS (WP1-6)

-- have exactly one lead and a maximum of three co-proponents (at least one of whom is employed at or in a grant agreement with ÅAU)
+- Have exactly one lead and a maximum of three co-proponents (at least one of whom is employed at or in a grant agreement with Åbo Akademi University)

 Proposals are also encouraged to involve outside-ÅAU collaboration and stakeholders.
+Projects that aim at establishing a start-up company are also eligible to apply.

 Proposals are evaluated on scientific quality.
 Yet, we particularly value: